lution/uveio.github.io/_posts/2015-07-16-practical-python-multiprocessing.markdown

     data_fp.close()
 {% endhighlight %}

-Last, remember to remove the temp files:
+Finally, remember to remove the temp files:

 {% highlight python %}
 os.system('rm -f ' + TMP_DIR + '/tmp-*')
 {% endhighlight %}

-This question is simple but typical, this [template] shows the skeleton of this solution:
+This question is simple but typical, this [template] gist shows the skeleton of this solution:

 {% gist fwso/79636c531ddbc3ec1f6e %}

-You may noticed the `_print` function, it's just a wrap of the standard print with datetime prefix to the message, but it's very useful in practice.
-When we are processing large amount of data, the task must be ran in background for a long time, so we have to redirect the standard output to log file, the datetime of the output will help us how long the program actually ran, and it's especially helpful when when runtime error occurred.
+You may noticed the `_print` function, it's just a wrap of the standard print with datetime prefix to the message.
+It's very useful in practice, especially when running task for in background for a long time, which is the common case for processing a large amount of data.

 [multiprocessing]: https://docs.python.org/2/library/multiprocessing.html
 [template]: https://gist.github.com/fwso/79636c531ddbc3ec1f6e